Table of Contents

 When considering the capabilities of any threat protection or security add-on for Office 365, the power displayed by any solution often comes from its ability to perform automated responses and proactive actions to provide security within the public cloud environment.
-Microsoft has built-in alerting that can be triggered from the Cloud App Security module that can notify on suspicious types of activity such as external sharing of sensitive files or download of sensitive files.
+Microsoft has incorporated alerting mechanisms into the Cloud App Security module.
+These can trigger notifications for suspicious activities, such as external sharing or downloading of sensitive files.
 Custom alerts can be created that contain the following policies:

 - Activity policy

 Governance actions can be taken based on the specific type of policy being implemented—an example of configuring a governance action on a Cloud App Security policy is below.